milenaonmaui/js-templates-intro-to-templates-readme/README.md

 ### Creating a Template

-Beyond the obvious reasons of "this is ugly and hard to type", if we keep putting comments in this way, manually putting in the HTML with every new string, we're bound to mess it up eventually.
+Beyond the obvious reasons of "this is ugly and hard to type," if we keep putting comments in this way, manually putting in the HTML with every new string, we're bound to mess it up eventually.
 What we need is a way to reliably reproduce the structure, and give it the data and allow it to build the comment for us.

 What we are trying to do is create a *template* for comments that we can reuse for every new comment.
 A template defines the HTML and provides places to insert data dynamically.